 In hindsight, I now see that there were three things happening behind the scenes that really made my weight-loss motivation low and my struggles high.

-This first struggle we face is also called the diet mentality.
+This first reason we have no motivation to lose weight is also called the diet mentality.
 It’s a plague that follows us around and makes healthy changes really difficult.
 It’s all or nothing, black or white.
 You’re either eating perfectly or you throw caution to the wind and eat whatever you want, whenever you want.

 When this happens, we’ve lost connection with what it means to make small, sustainable changes.
 And because we’re never going to eat perfectly (we’re never going to be “all”)–we end up doing “nothing.”
 All the time.

-When you get in that cycle, it’s hard to have hope to change, because every day feels like a massive failure because you’re trying to do too much.
+When you get in that cycle, it’s hard to have hope to change, since every day feels like a massive failure because you’re trying to do too much.

 Pull it back a little bit.
 Be realistic about the changes that you can make in your life.